remix-run/react-router/docs/getting-started/concepts.md

 </App>
 ```

 The `PageLayout` route is admittedly weird.
 We call it a [layout route](#layout-route) because it doesn't participate in the matching at all (though its children do).
 It only exists to make wrapping multiple child routes in the same layout simpler.
-If we didn't allow this then you'd have to handle layotus in two different ways: sometimes your routes do it for you, sometimes you do it manually with lots of layout component repetition throughout your app:
+If we didn't allow this then you'd have to handle layouts in two different ways: sometimes your routes do it for you, sometimes you do it manually with lots of layout component repetition throughout your app:

 <docs-error>You can do it like this, but we recommend using a layout route</docs-error>